-The Corporation is able to grant stock options to purchase Common Shares ("Options") pursuant to the Corporation's Option Plan (as defined below) in order to provide effective incentives to directors, officers, employees and consultants of the Corporation and to enable the Corporation to attract and retain experienced and qualified individuals in those positions by permitting such individuals to directly participate in an increase in per share value created for the Corporation's Shareholders.
+The Corporation is able to grant stock options to purchase Common Shares ("Options") pursuant to the Corporation's stock option plan (the "Option Plan") in order to provide effective incentives to directors, officers, employees and consultants of the Corporation and to enable the Corporation to attract and retain experienced and qualified individuals in those positions by permitting such individuals to directly participate in an increase in per share value created for the Corporation's Shareholders.
 The Corporation has no equity incentive plans other than the Option Plan.
-The size of Option grant is dependent on each individual's level of responsibility, authority and importance to the Corporation and the degree to which such individual's long-term contribution to the Corporation will be key to its long-term success.
+The size of each Option grant is dependent on each individual's level of responsibility, authority and importance to the Corporation and the degree to which such individual's long-term contribution to the Corporation will be key to its long-term success.

 Securities legislation requires the disclosure of compensation securities received or exercised during the Corporation's most recently completed financial year for the directors of the Corporation and the Named Executive Officers.
 No compensation securities were exercised by the Corporation's Named Executive Officers or directors during the most recently completed financial year.
-The below table discloses all compensation securities granted or issued to each director and NEO by the Corporation for FY 2021 and FY 2022.
+The below table discloses all outstanding compensation securities granted or issued to each director and NEO by the Corporation as of December 31, 2024.

-Name and Position Type of Compensation Security Number of compensation securities, number of underlying securities, and percentage of class Date of issue or grant Issue, conversion or exercise price (\$) Closing price of security or underlying security on date of grant (\$) Closing price of security or underlying security at year end (\$) Expiry date Craig Leon Director and Chief Options 500,000 (50.12%) (1) June 21, 2021 1.00 N/A N/A June 21, 2031 Executive Officer $100,000 \\ (10.02\%)^{(1)}$ August 15, 2021 1.00 August 15, 2031
+Name and Position Type of Compensation Security Number of compensation securities or number of underlying securities Date of issue or grant Issue, conversion or exercise price (\$) Closing price of security or underlying security on date of grant (\$) Closing price of security or underlying security at year end (\$) Expiry date Craig Leon (1) Options 500,000 June 21, 2021 1.00 N/A N/A June 21, 2031 Director and Chief Executive Officer August 15, 2021 1.00 August 15, 2031 William Jackson (2) Director Options 25,000 June 15, 2023 0.70 N/A N/A June 15, 2033

-(1) Mr. Leon, in his capacity as the newly appointed CEO of the Corporation at the time, received 600,000 options with an aggregate total fair market value of \$332,578.
-100,000 of the Options vested on August 15, 2021, 125,000 of the Options vest on July 21, 2022 and the remainder of the Options vest monthly over 36 months commencing August 21, 2023 and ending on July 21, 2025.
+(1) Mr. Leon was granted 600,000 options when appointed CEO of the Corporation in 2021, with 100,000 of the Options vesting on August 15, 2021, 125,000 of the Options vesting on July 21, 2022, and the remainder of the Options vesting monthly over 36 months commencing August 21, 2023, and ending on July 21, 2025.